MahimaChoudhary7/MahimaChoudhary7/README.md

 - Developed and enhanced an IPO web application using HTML, CSS, JavaScript, Python, and Django, leading to a 40% improvement in system performance and user retention.
 - Integrated PostgreSQL and Bootstrap to optimize user experience and accessibility.
-- Collaborated with a cross-functional team to improve website functionality and engagement
+- Collaborated with a cross-functional team to improve website functionality and engagement.

 ## 🚀 Projects